awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-shot-in-the-dark-kor.md

 ---
-description: Zitian Chen / Shot in the Dark: Few-Shot Learning with No Base-Class Labels / CVPR 2021 Workshop
+description: Zitian Chen / Shot in the Dark &#58; Few-Shot Learning with No Base-Class Labels / CVPR 2021 Workshop
 ---

 # Shot in the Dark: Few-Shot Learning with No Base-Class Labels \[Kor\]